ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Data Analysis

+with $S=100$ seeds.
+The factor $\frac{S}{S-1}=\frac{100}{99}$ is the finite-cluster correction; its numerical effect is small but avoids using the raw asymptotic cluster variance.

+We convert this residual uncertainty into an IID-equivalent sample size by asking how many ideal homogeneous Bernoulli questions with the same observed success rate would produce the same standard error:

+This quantity should be interpreted as a comparison scale, not as a literal count of independent heterogeneous math questions.

+The generated dataset contains 100 seed clusters and 35,368 generated variants.
+Cluster sizes range from 195 to 483 variants per seed, with mean 353.7 and median 299, so no single seed dominates the benchmark.

+Treating all generated variants as fully IID gives unrealistically narrow 95\% intervals of roughly 0.5\%.
+After controlling for question difficulty and model/setup strength, the residual seed-clustered intervals average roughly 2.4\%, corresponding to about 1440 IID-equivalent homogeneous Bernoulli questions.
+This supports the intermediate interpretation: ASyMOB is clearly structured by its 100 seeds, but the generated perturbations contain substantially more independent information than the 100 original seed questions alone.

+As a sanity check, we also examined whether residual seed effects recur across perturbation families.
+They do: seeds that are unusually easy or hard under one generated perturbation family often remain partially easy or hard under others.
+Across model/setups, the median residual correlation is 0.78 for Symbolic--Numeric pairs and 0.73 for Numeric--Variance pairs, while correlations involving the unperturbed seed questions are lower, around 0.30--0.43 depending on the perturbation family.
+This suggests that seed identity still matters, but not in a way that collapses all generated variants back to the original seed outcome.
+Within the random numeric-variance subsets, split-half checks after conditioning on each seed's own mean success rate give dispersion values between 0.68 and 1.58, which is broadly consistent with substantial within-seed variation rather than perfect replication of a single seed-level result.

+As an additional statistical test, Figure \ref{fig:variance-heatmap} illustrates the variance within each 100-question subset of variants `Numeric-All-2-S' and `Numeric-All-3-S' (per seed).
 It is important to note that while correct answers are unique (aside from presentation differences), incorrect answers can vary significantly, including instances where no answer is provided.
 Consequently, low consistency might result in lower variance for questions with a low success rate compared to those with a high success rate.
-Indeed, the average variance for all 'V' questions is 0.11, whereas for 'X' questions, it is 0.07.
+Indeed, the average variance for all questions with success rate higher than 50\% (for the specific model) is 0.11, whereas for questions below 50\%, it is 0.07.